KrishnaMehta123/Suggestedits/docs/Getting Started/events/index.md

       </td>

       <td>
-        <p>This event is tracked when a push notification sent from CleverTap is delivered on a user’s device.
+        <p>This event is tracked when a push notification sent from CleverTap is delivered on a user's device.
 The funnels on the <em>Push</em> campaign statistics page reflects the count for this event.</p>
       </td>

       <td>
-        <p>After the toggle for <em>Push Impressions</em> is turned on/setup from settings, the CleverTap SDK starts recording an event whenever a push notification sent via CleverTap is delivered to the user’s device.</p>
+        <p>After the toggle for <em>Push Impressions</em> is turned on/setup from settings, the CleverTap SDK starts recording an event whenever a push notification sent via CleverTap is delivered to the user's device.</p>
       </td>
     </tr>